When people find out I’m a travel blogger there are three questions they ask me.

 - Research the local laws and policies – in regards to LGBT people – of the country and region of the world you’re planning on visiting.

 - Realize that local policies and social opinions may not be the same.
 A great example is the United States, despite the fact that LGBT people are more likely to be the victims of hate crimes than any other demographic we have federal marriage equality and in general higher levels of acceptance.
-Travelers may believe this means the US is safe for LGBT people but unfortunately, we still had 50 people murdered in an anti-LGBT based attack earlier this year.
+Travelers may believe this means the US is safe for LGBT people but unfortunately, we still had 49 people murdered in an anti-LGBT based attack at Pulse Nightclub.
 What I’m saying is simple… there is risk everywhere for us.
 Sometimes laws and social opinions don’t match.

 - Are you passing?
 It’s shitty I even have to go here, but it’s a reality of the world.
 Those who pass as straight and cisgender will have far fewer issues while traveling.
 If you can pass as a binary gender you may be safer in some regions of the world.
 This detail may help you determine what countries you’re more comfortable traveling around.